-All extension of secured credit facilities must be appropriately and adequately collateralised.
-A credit proposal is considered secured only when the entire proposal is fully covered by approved collateral/securities within their approved margins as set out in the relevant credit policy guides.
+All extension of secured credit facilities deemed prudent, must be appropriately and adequately collateralised.
+A credit proposal is considered secured only when the entire proposal is fully covered by approved collateral/securities within their approved margins as set out in the relevant credit policy/standard.
 GCC or the relevant credit approving authority is empowered to approve any inclusion of new acceptable collaterals/securities.

 Recognised collaterals include both financial and physical assets.
-Financial collaterals consist of mainly cash deposits, quoted shares, unit trusts and sukuk/securities, while physical collateral includes land, buildings and vehicles.
-Guarantors accepted are in line with BNM's CAFIB (Risk-Weighted Assets) guidelines.
+Financial collaterals consist of mainly cash deposits, quoted shares, unit trusts and debt securities, while physical collateral includes land, buildings and vehicles.
+Guarantors accepted are in line with BNM's CAF (Basel II - Risk-Weighted Assets) guidelines.
 Eligible credit protection is also used to mitigate credit losses in the event that the obligor/counterparty defaults.